an1604/Algorithms-1-final-project/README.md

 ### Puzzle 24
 "Puzzle 24" is a variation with a 5x5 board, and the goal is to arrange the numbers from 1 to 24 in ascending order.

-## Project Structure

-### Graph Implementation
-The project includes a custom graph implementation for representing the puzzle boards and their relationships.
-This implementation does not use external graph libraries.

-### Node Class
-The Node class represents a state of the puzzle.
-It includes the puzzle configuration, an identifier, and methods for puzzle manipulation.

-### Point Class
-The Point class represents a position on the puzzle board.
-It includes methods for retrieving and updating coordinates.

-### BFS Class
-The BFS class is implemented to perform Breadth-First Search traversal on the puzzle graph, starting from a given node.

-## Project Stages

 ### Stage A: Graph Implementation
 A custom graph is implemented to represent the puzzle boards.
 Each possible board configuration is a vertex, and two boards that can be reached by one move are connected as neighbors in the graph.